Cart

 As a pianist, Bryant was soulful and swinging and covered a wide range of genres from bop to blues, boogie woogie, gospel, and R&B.

-In the 1960s, Bryant released several albums of soul-jazz on the Cadet label.
+In the 1960s, Bryant released several albums of soul-jazz on the label.
 But his solo piano albums are among his best, containing interpretations of blues, gospel and standards, like the 1956 "Alone With The Blues" and the 1972 "Alone at Montreux".

 Total: 5